ethereum-attestation-service/eas-docs-site/docs/learn/the-problem.md

 ---

 # Problem & Impact
-Tired of all the fraud and mistrust in the digital world?
-EAS was created to address several significant problems and have a positive impact on the Ethereum ecosystem and society.
-EAS allows anyone to register a schema about any topic and make attestations using that schema, providing a secure and transparent way for users to prove the authenticity of attestations and create an immutable record of information online.
+EAS was created to address several significant issues and have a positive impact on the Ethereum ecosystem and society.
+EAS allows anyone to register a schema about any topic and make attestations using that schema, providing a secure and transparent way for users to verify the authenticity of attestations and create an immutable record of information online.
+This can help combat fraud and mistrust in the digital world.

 ![Hooded Coder](./img/coders.png)